JonJagger/cyber-dojo/md/misc.md

   Each of these files must exist in the languages' directory.
   The filename `cyber-dojo.sh` must be present as a `"visible_filenames"` entry or as a `"support_filenames"` entry.
-This is because `cyber-dojo.sh` is the name of the shell file assumed by the ruby code (on the server) to be the start point for running the tests.
-You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in its languages docker container (or on the raw server).
+This is because `cyber-dojo.sh` is the name of the shell file assumed by the ruby code (in the Rails server) to be the start point for running the tests.
+You can write any actions in the `cyber-dojo.sh` file but clearly any programs it tries to run must be installed in its language docker container (or on the raw-server if you're using that).
   For example, if `cyber-dojo.sh` runs `gcc` to compile C files then `gcc` has to be installed.
 If `cyber-dojo.sh` runs `javac` to compile java files then `javac` has to be installed.
 - - - - - - - - - - - - - - - - - - - -
 `"support_filenames": [ string* ]`

-  The names of necessary supporting files.
+  The names of necessary supporting files which are <em>not</em> visible in browser's editor at startup.
 Each of these files must exist in the languages' directory.
 For example, junit .jar files or nunit .dll assemblies.
   These are sym-linked from the `/var/www/cyberdojo/languages` folder to each animals `/var/www/cyberdojo/katas/...` subfolder.
   Despite the name `"support_filenames"` you can symlink a folder if required.
   <br>Not required if you do not need support files.
+Defaults to an empty array.
 - - - - - - - - - - - - - - - - - - - -
 `"highlight_filenames": [ string* ]`